False Accusations, Censorship, and Documented Election Interference Efforts by Group Admin Alvin Lin

 Date: Nov 20, 2025 Category: Association Governance / Community Trust

-Summary: A healthy community requires open dialogue.
+Summary A healthy community requires open dialogue.
 Recently, however, the primary online forum for Radius at Whisman Station HOA residents in Mountain View CA has been compromised.
-Alvin Lin, the Admin of the community Facebook group—who also serves professionally as a Vice President of Commercial Strategy for a publicly traded biotech company—has engaged in a pattern of censorship, unsubstantiated accusations of corruption, and documented election interference efforts.
-This post details the documentary evidence of a campaign driven not by community good, but by a personal vendetta that falls far short of the ethical standards expected of a senior corporate leader.
+Alvin Lin, the Admin of the community Facebook group—who also serves professionally as a Vice President of Commercial Strategy for a publicly traded biotech company—has engaged in a pattern of censorship, unsubstantiated accusations of corruption, and documented efforts to influence Board composition.
+This post details the documentary evidence of a campaign driven not by community good, but by a personal agenda that appears to fall far short of the ethical standards expected of a senior corporate leader.

 • The Accusation: In a written public comment, Alvin Lin explicitly stated: "...it is disappointing that 3 Radius board members... decided to enrich their front yards using community HOA funds."

-• The Malice: Alvin Lin subsequently admitted in a separate post that the project was approved by a voting majority of the Board (which contradicts the narrative of theft).
+• The Contradiction: Alvin Lin subsequently admitted in a separate post that the project was approved by a voting majority of the Board—an admission that directly undermines his own narrative of theft or embezzlement.

 • The Accusation: Alvin Lin posted that the Director cites "legalese to justify lack of transparency" and accused him of "censoring" open forum comments.